adityavermaAI/face_mask_detection/README.md

 Figure below shows that the system has very good precision and recall score as well as good accuracy.

 ![image](https://user-images.githubusercontent.com/72017583/115590922-29f90080-a2ef-11eb-94a1-a4cf221a84a3.png)

-In Figure below, the accuracy curve of training and testing is shown for about 5 epochs.
-From figure, it is realized that the training and testing accuracy are almost identical.
-This means the model has a decent generalization ability for previously unseen data and it does not cause overfitting of the training data.

 ## Contact